BlenderCN-Org/MyBlenderConfig/README.md

 -Compositing: A layout made for compositing renders.
 Includes a 3D View for changing the scene if needed, an UV/Image Editor for viewing renders and composites, and a large space for compositing.
 Also has the Properties and Timeline panels on the right.

 Download and place in "%APPDATA%/Blender Foundation/Blender".
 Rename the folder to the version currently being used.
-Upon starting Blender it show my last recent file names I was working on, clicking on these will give you a harmless error and permanently get rid of them.

 Scripts can be removed if only the theme is wanted.